-Salisbury wins historic doubles titles
+Briton Salisbury wins historic doubles titles

 Salisbury and American partner Desirae Krawczyk beat Mexico's Giuliana Olmos and El Salvador's Marcelo Arevalo 7-5 6-2 at Flushing Meadows.

-The pair had already won the French Open title this season and Krawczyk also won Wimbledon with another Briton, Neal Skupski.
+The pair had already won the French Open title this season and Krawczyk also won at Wimbledon with another Briton, Neal Skupski.

+While there is huge attention on another Brit - Emma Raducanu in the women's singles - Salisbury now has four Grand Slam titles to his name.

+He said: "It's been such an incredible couple of weeks.
+It's been so much fun.
+To come away with two titles I couldn't have even dreamt of that."

 - How has the Premier League succeeded?: Fever Pitch tells the origin story via the stars that made it